 I’ve searched all four corners of the Market, and discovered a few really useful apps for Japanese text input, learning, and reference with clean, easy-to-use interfaces.
 Here is what I discovered.

-ColorDict is really good for a quick reference, but a more complete and well-organized dictionary is JED.
 It can be used without an internet connection, as it can be loaded onto the phone’s SD card.
-Much more organized than ColorDict, JED (free) offers alternatives to and sentences using the word you’ve looked up.
+It offers alternatives to and sentences using the word you’ve looked up.
 If you hit [menu] and go to [show diagram] there’s an animation of the kanji stroke order, which is essential knowledge if you are handwriting anything.
 JED is just so well organized—just about as good as using my denshi jisho (電子辞書, electronic dictionary).

-Having a good and easy-to-use IME is invaluable.
+Having a good and easy-to-use Japanese IME (Input Method Editor) is invaluable.
 After having used both Kaede and OpenWnn plus, Simeji has been my go-to IME on Android.
 Simeji (free) offers many suggestions from a user network, and also remembers words you’ve recently typed.
 It works incredibly well with my physical keyboard and has its own on-screen keyboard.
 Simeji is definitely one app I could not do without.

 Games & flashcards